MatthewZito/archimedes_toolkit/README.md

 It's rather nice; give it a try.

 Update: I've crossed off another TODO - I added a MAC address generator option.
 By using the `--auto` option in lieu of a specific MAC address, the program will generate a valid MAC address per IEEE specifications.
 Soon, I will add an option that allows the user to specify a vendor prefix for MAC generation.
 This is becoming a great Layer 2 solution.

+Update 0.2.0: I'm excited to have implemented extended functionality for generating not only wholly random (and valid) MAC addresses, but MAC addresses which either begin with a specific vendor prefix (OUI), or are generated with multicast and/or UAA options.
+These options trigger byte-code logic in the generator method, which are augmented per IEEE specifications.
+Learn more about MAC addresses [here](https://en.wikipedia.org/wiki/Organizationally_unique_identifier#Bit-reversed_representation).